xDaniel17/Tecoloco-Technical-Test/README.md

 ## How It Works

 ### Backend
-- The backend communicates with an external weather API (e.g., OpenWeatherMap) to fetch real-time weather data and forecasts.
+- The backend communicates with an external weather API (e.g., Weatherbit) to fetch real-time weather data and forecasts.
 - The API responses are cached for **10 minutes** using in-memory caching to optimize performance.
 - Implements a **circuit breaker pattern** to handle external API downtime gracefully.